Why a well-designed study space will benefit your students

 I need clear lines of supervision.

 A productive and dynamic study space needs to be well managed, which in turn relies on establishing high expectations in terms of student behaviour.
 In order to provide a calm yet stimulating environment in which to maximise productivity, open and wide spaces that provide clear lines of vision are fundamental.
+An aspect or a view from a window can equally enhance wellbeing and creativity.

 Considering a new flexible learning environment?
 Envoplan can help you with long term strategy as well as user-centred design and project implementation.